canonical/lxd/doc/cloud-init.md

 and others not related to cloud-init.

-Templates provided with container images at cloud-images.ubuntu.com have the following in their `metadata.yaml`:
+Templates provided with images at cloud-images.ubuntu.com have the following in their `metadata.yaml`:

 ```yaml